 The small amount of sugar in the water mixture doesn’t spoil the honey.
 Not even close.
 Whatever sugar might be added to the bees’ guts from misting them with a bit of slightly sweetened water is something like 0.00000001% of what goes into making their honey.
 It ain’t no thing.

 I mention that when it comes to spraying the bees or smoking the bees, in both cases, it’s usually better to go with less than more.
 However, a spray bottle is more forgiving than a smoker.
 Too much smoke is really not great for the bees.
 It can be highly disruptive.
-With the spray, though, if I go a little overboard, the consequences are usually nothing to worry about.
+With the spray, though, if I go a little overboard, the consequences are minimal.
+The bees are wet and eventually dry off.

-The smoker still has it’s place in my beekeeping, but not as often as my spray bottle.
+The smoker still has its place in my beekeeping, but not as often as my spray bottle.
+When I need to do something quick and easy with the bees but I don’t have time to light a smoker, I grab my spray bottle.
+And like many experienced beekeepers, I often don’t use anything on the bees (though I’d say that takes practice and knowing how the read the bees).
 The only down side to my spray bottle is that sometimes I forget to refill it and then I’m out of luck.